Legal Aid for Stateless

-Pakistan hosts a number of stateless persons including Bengali speaking, Bihari and Rohingya communities, mainly concentrated in the metropolitan city of Karachi.
-Individuals are either stateless or at risk of statelessness due to unresolved nationality issues buy facebook likes and followers.
-As access to basic services in Pakistan is increasingly dependent on the possession of identity cards (a computerized ID card for Pakistani nationals), the situation of this population is particularly challenging.
+Pakistan is host to a large number of stateless persons, including those from Bengali, Bihari and Rohingya communities, mainly concentrated in the metropolitan city of Karachi.
+Individuals are either stateless or at risk of statelessness due to unresolved nationality issues.
+As access to basic services, including healthcare and education, in Pakistan is increasingly dependent on the possession of a computerized identity card as proof of Pakistani nationality, the situation faced by stateless communities is particularly challenging.

 - Lack of opportunities to own or register a business;